ThirdEyeDetect/ThirdEyeExtension/README.md

-# ThirdEye Extension
+# ThirdEye browser extension

-Third Eye is a continous authenitcation system for Facebook on the Google Chrome web browser.
+Third Eye is a continuous authentication system for Facebook on the Google Chrome web browser.
 It scrapes a user's Facebook activity directly of the browser to create a profile.
 Subsequent user Facebook activity is run in context of the generated profile.
-If observed activity deviates significantly expected behaviour, the user is notified through a pre-established secondary communication method such as email.
+If observed activity deviates significantly expected behavior, the user is notified through a pre-established secondary communication method such as email.
-User activity can be categorized in two groups, silent and non-silent behaviour.
+User activity can be categorized in two groups, silent and non-silent behavior.
 Silent behavior are actions that are invisible to others on Facebook, such as scrolling/viewing stories, reading messages, and browsing between various pages.
 Non-silent behavior are actions that are visible to others on Facebook such as liking a post, commenting on a picture or uploading status.

 #### Supported Browsers